mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 (Here is the poem with Hseuh Tou’s comments included, as Katagiri Roshi read it.)

 >> South of Hsiang, north of T’an;
->> - [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”
+>> [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”
 >>
 >> In between there is gold sufficient to a nation.
->> - Hsueh Tou added the comment, “A rough-hewn staff.”
+>> Hsueh Tou added the comment, “A rough-hewn staff.”
 >>
 >> Beneath the shadowless tree, the community ferryboat;
->> - Hsueh Tou added the comment, “The sea is calm, the rivers are clear.”
+>> Hsueh Tou added the comment, “The sea is calm, the rivers are clear.”
 >>
 >> Within the crystal palace, there is no one who knows.
->> - Hsueh Tou added the comment, “He has raised it up.”
+>> Hsueh Tou added the comment, “He has raised it up.”

 #### 3:05

 > Emperor Su Tsung asked National Teacher Hui Chung, “After you die, what will you need?”

 This is a common question to a person who is about to die: “What do you want after your death?”
-Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by [Chinese] emperors in the different [ages], his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
+Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by two emperors in different [ages], his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
 Anyway, the people really wanted to respect him after his death.
 So [the Emperor] wanted [him] to have something; that's why he asked, “What do you need after your death?”

 > The National Teacher said, “Build a seamless monument for me.”

 A *seamless monument* is a very common term in Buddhism.

 If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates, there is a huge lantern by a small pond, where people let go of fish and turtles, whatever.
-That is freedom for that [time and place], for the fish and turtles to be free from their dangerous situation.
+So that is *freedom*; that pond is a place for the fish and turtles to be free from the dangerous situation in life.
 So by this pond you have a big lantern.
-You know the lanterns in temples?
-Not like this [here].
-You can see pictures of them. (*Transcriber’s Note*:  probably [*tōrō*: stone lanterns](glossary#tōrō).)
-And then these are called seamless lanterns.
-The pond is called [*hoshō*], which means “let the beings be alive” – just let go of these beings.
-So for this, you cannot have any exception for the fish and turtles you have caught; just let go of it.
-So [it is] *formless*.
-In [*Prajnaparamita*](glossary#Prajnaparamita), we say formless: no eyes, no ears, [et cetera].
-A seamless lantern or seamless monument is not a particular monument or lantern, but this is exactly a picture of life and death.
+You know the lanterns in the temple?
+Not like this [metal] type of lantern; you can see them in pictures. (*Transcriber’s Note*: Probably a stone lantern, [*tōrō*](glossary#tōrō).)
+[In Zen], these lanterns are called *seamless lanterns*.
+The pond is called [*hoshō*], which means “let the beings be alive” – just let go of [these beings].
+So for this, you cannot have any attachment to fish and turtles you have caught; just let go of it. [...]
+In [*Prajnaparamita*](glossary#Prajnaparamita), we say *formless*: no eyes, no ears, [et cetera].

-[When your] picture of life [is] just like a seamless monument, then at that time you can really transmit human culture to the next generation.
+So a seamless lantern or a seamless monument is not a particular monument or lantern, but this is exactly [the] picture of life and death.
+Life is really a seamless lantern, seamless monument.
+[When you] take care of life just like a seamless monument, then at that time you can really transmit human culture to the next generation.

 #### 8:25

-In your life, what we can perceive is filled with pros and cons, successes and failures, praise and suffering.
+Because life which we can perceive is filled with pros and cons, successes and failures, praise and suffering.
 Lots of stuff there, named [zazen](glossary#zazen), and [Katagiri](glossary#Katagiri), and the trees, and suffering; life and death, old age and sickness, et cetera.
 Lots of stuff in human life.
 But this is [taking up] those names.
 You call it life and death.
 Take off those clothes completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take them out.
 What’s left?

 What’s left is really important, because this is the *quality* of life.
 Life is already a name you put on it, but you have to know the *quality* of life.
 You say death, but that death is a name of death which you put on it; you have to know the real quality of death.
 What is the quality of death?